 Two of the best-known sandbox games are Minecraft and Terraria, which take a similar approach to sandbox gameplay by providing players with an open, procedurally-generated world and various resources to craft new items and equipment with.
-To help new sandbox developers create their own game in this style, Eren Can’t provides a handy tutorial series.
+To help new sandbox developers create their own game in this style, Eren Can’t provides a handy sandbox tutorial series.

 The “Let’s Make A 2D Sandbox Game!” series provides you with a step-by-step guide to creating an exploration and crafting-based sandbox game from start to finish.
-Beginning with procedurally generating terrain and caves to lay the foundations of your world, then adding new elements like biomes, movement, inventory systems and more, this tutorial has everything you need to start creating your own sandbox.
+Beginning with procedurally generating terrain and caves to lay the foundations of your world, then adding new elements like biomes, movement, inventory systems and more, this sandbox tutorial has everything you need to start creating your own sandbox.

 The series is on the longer side, clocking in at over 13 hours in total, but this comprehensive guide is a fantastic way to master sandbox game mechanics.
 This makes it a great entry point for beginners, especially since everything is covered in a logical, step-by-step process.

 Key Topics Covered